Albania–Egypt relations

 Albania and Egypt have cordial and cooperative relations.
 Albania has an embassy in Cairo, and Egypt has an embassy in Tirana.
-Diplomatic relations between Albania and Egypt were established in 1958.
+Diplomatic relations between Albania and Egypt were established on 19 April 1956.
 Both countries are members of Organisation of Islamic Cooperation.

 The history of political and military relations of Albanians and Egypt dates back to the Roman Times in ancient history.
 Closer relations were forged beginning in the early 16th century, when the territory of both nations were part of the Ottoman Empire.
 A large influx of Muslim Albanians, known as Arnauts, emigrated to Egypt following the Ottoman conquest in 1517, with many of them being appointed to high-ranking positions within the Eyalet (Province) of Egypt.
 The founding father of modern Egypt, Muhammad Ali, was Albanian.
 He became governor, and self-declared viceroy of Egypt and Sudan with the Ottomans temporary approval.

 History

 Ottoman Period (15th–18th century)

 Relations became closer in Ottoman times when the Ottoman Empire took over Egypt in the early 16th century.
 Ottoman Albanians gave their contribution to the Ottoman conquest of Egypt, and many governors of this Ottoman province were Albanian.
 The Ottoman government in Egypt came to rely on Albanians to staff their government, and Albanians soon made up much of the military and special bashi-bazouk units.
 Several Albanians even rose to the office of governor, the most famous of which were Dukakinzade Mehmed Pasha, Koca Sinan Pasha, Abdurrahman Abdi Arnavut Pasha, and Mere Hüseyin Pasha.